anentropic/ocaml-spectrum/README.md

 - use the actual xterm colour names (seems like the ones I have came from some lib that changed some of them)
 - tests for all methods (`sprintf` and the lexer are tested currently)
 - add other `Format` methods like `dprintf` etc?
+  - can we remove the forced buffer flush for `fprintf` at least?
 - publish the printer and capabilities-detection as separate opam modules?
 - expose variant types for use with explicit `mark_open_stag` and close calls?
 - auto coercion to nearest supported colour, for high res colours on unsupported terminals, as per `chalk`